abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 "Resource Collections" represent a set of "Resources", such as the `ComputerSystemCollection` EntityType defined in the ComputerSystemCollection_v1.xml schema file.
 All "Resource Collections" inhert from Resource.v1_0_0.ResourceCollection.
 The `Name` property is defined as the key property in the EntityType definition.
 All "Resource Collections" contain a single NavigationProperty called `Members`, which is an array of references to the underlying "Resources" in the collection.
 For example, the `ComputerSystemCollection` will have an array of references to `ComputerSystem` resources.

 "Resources" typically contain a `Links` property.  `Links` is a JSON object that contains different types of NavigationProperty elements to show how different resources in data model relate to one another.
-For example, in the ComputerSystem definition there is a NavigationProperty called `ManagedBy` that is of type `Collection(Manager.Manager)`.
+For example, in the ComputerSystem definition, there is a NavigationProperty called `ManagedBy` that is of type `Collection(Manager.Manager)`.
 This allows a ComputerSystem instance to reference a set of Managers in a different portion of the service in order to show which Managers are used to manage the given ComputerSystem.
 The CSDL for this is shown below.

 Links CSDL sample: